 I am considering studying Data Science at the University of Waterloo

 I do not have a background in CS or Statistics, but I am interested in getting into the data science field.
-Please suggest a path for me.
+What senior level course background do I need?

-The Data Science programs and specializations currently offered through the Faculty of Mathematics at the University of Waterloo require applicants to have a solid quantitative background with emphasis in computer science, statistics and mathematics studies.
-Please read through our admission requirements section carefully to ensure that you meet the admission requirements for the data science program you are interested in.
+The Data Science programs and specializations currently offered through the Faculty of Mathematics at the University of Waterloo require applicants to have a solid quantitative background with emphasis in computer science, statistics and mathematics studies, normally through having a four-year Honours Bachelor’s degree or equivalent in data science, computer science, statistics, mathematics or a related field, with an equivalent minimum overall B+ (78%) average from a recognized university.
+If you do not have one of the above, you can find more information about the specific senior level course background we are looking for.

 If you are currently lacking the prerequisites for these programs, you can consider looking into other data science programs.
 For example, the Data Analytics Diploma program is offered as part of the Master's of Management Sciences (MMSc) Program at the University of Waterloo.